NStevenU/AppleALC-for-iMac12-2/README.md

 The dip at 7kHz is due to the speaker itself, so I decided it was unfixable and skipped it.
 This resulted in an almost flat response overall.
 Listening tests confirmed balanced improvements, with highs that were previously buried now audible.
-Compared to the final 2020 iMac 27-inch model—which has a design inevitably limiting sound quality (speaker holes are too small due to thinness) and feels like artificially boosted highs for resolution—my 2011 model, with larger speaker holes, achieves very natural highs and better resolution through this tuning.
+Compared to the final 2020 iMac 27-inch model—which has a design inevitably limiting sound quality (speaker holes are too small due to thinness) and feels like artificially boosted treble for resolution—my 2011 model, with larger speaker holes, achieves very natural treble and better resolution through this tuning.

 <br/><br/>